nan0desu/asus-xonar-u1-utils/README.md

     Command: `xdotool key XF86AudioPlay`
     Shortcut: press the volume knob

+## Scroller mode

+Compile with `make scroller`.
+Daemon will emulate mouse scroll wheel.
+Scroll direction can be reversed in xonar.h (CLOCK_WISE_OFFSET and COUNTER_CLOCK_WISE_OFFSET)

 ## Notes
 - The device number can differ, check with `ls /dev/hidraw*`.
 - The card number can differ, open `alsamixer` and press `F6` to find out.
+- Use evtest utility to monitor input events.
 - To once shortcuts are set at OS level, you can switch between setups with the following:
     - `make; sudo make install; sudo xonard /dev/hidraw0`
     - `make custom; sudo make install; sudo xonard /dev/hidraw0`